awsdocs/aws-lambda-developer-guide/doc_source/configuration-images.md

 When you create the function, you can specify the instruction set architecture\.
 The default architecture is `x86-64`\.
 Make sure that the code in your container image is compatible with the architecture\.

- Note that you must create the function from the same account as the container registry in Amazon ECR\.
+ You can create the function from the same account as the container registry or from a different account in the same region as the container registry in Amazon ECR\.
+For cross\-account access, adjust the [Amazon ECR permissions](#configuration-images-xaccount-permissions) for the image\.

 ```
 aws lambda create-function --region sa-east-1 --function-name my-function \